Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Homeopathy in the OTC strengths available from health food stores and pet supply outlets won’t harm pets, even if given the wrong one by mistake.
 It’s also fine to use human homeopathic remedies.
 The size of the pet makes no difference in the dosage.
 Increasing the frequency increases the dosage strength.
 Homeopathic veterinarians recommend you give only one remedy or nosode at a time.
 Otherwise, any positive results may be confused.

-You can get many homeopathic remedies over-the-counter but I still recommend you partner with homeopathic veterinarians.
+You can get many homeopathic remedies over the counter but I still recommend you partner with homeopathic veterinarians.
 For those interested in going this route, ask your veterinarian for a recommendation or a consult with a holistic and/or homeopathic veterinarian.
 My Natural Healing book offers many suggestions for homeopathic treatments of common pet problems.
 You can also buy books (called materia medica) that list all the homeopathic remedies, such as Organon of the Medical Art by the founder of homeopathy, Samuel Hahnemann.

 Vaccinations & Reactions